Samsung Releases Maintenance Mode, A New Feature To Hide Your Personal Information From Prying Eyes

 “Our whole lives are on our phones, from credit card information to family photos.
-With Maintenance Mode, we are giving extra reassurance that Galaxy users can keep their privacy, even if they hand their phone to someone,” said Seungwon Shin, VP and Head of Security Team at Mobile eXperience Business, Samsung Electronics.
+With Maintenance Mode, we are giving extra reassurance that Galaxy users can keep their privacy, even if they hand their phone to someone,” said Seungwon Shin, VP and Head of Security Team at Mobile Experience Business, Samsung Electronics.
 “This is just the latest example of our constant efforts to introduce new ways to make people feel safe and in control, so they can explore new mobile experiences with peace of mind, knowing we have their back.”

 Once Maintenance Mode is switched on, the person who was entrusted with the device won’t be able to retrieve user-installed apps either.
 Data or accounts generated when using Maintenance Mode are automatically deleted as soon as the owner exits Maintenance Mode.
-They will be able to download apps on Galaxy Store, but those will be automatically deleted along with any data or accounts created as soon as the owner exits Maintenance Mode.
+They will be able to download apps on the Galaxy Store, but those will be automatically deleted along with any data or accounts created as soon as the owner exits Maintenance Mode.

-Samsung Galaxy devices are protected by Knox, Samsung’s defence-grade security platform, which offers a multi-layered approach to protection.
+Samsung Galaxy devices are protected by Knox, Samsung’s defense-grade security platform, which offers a multi-layered approach to protection.
 Through open collaboration with trusted industry partners, any potential threats can be discovered and neutralized more quickly.
 Integrated hardware and software security safeguards in all areas of the device, from the chips inside to the apps users download.
 Real-time protection ensures security is constantly enforced, day and night.
 With this industry-leading security in place, users can be assured of their privacy.
-Samsung Galaxy devices enable control and transparency, with features such as Security and Privacy Dashboard and Permission Manager, so users can easily determine what happens to their data.
+Samsung Galaxy devices enable control and transparency with features such as the Security and Privacy Dashboard and Permission Manager, so users can easily determine what happens to their data.

 Samsung is constantly evaluating and pushing for new ways to keep users safe.
-In 2021, Samsung introduced Knox Vault, which isolates the most critical information from the rest of the device.
+In 2021, Samsung introduced the Knox Vault, which isolates the most critical information from the rest of the device.
 This month, the company revealed Knox Matrix, its vision for the next level of security across multiple devices.
 By continuously innovating to provide the most secure and private experiences that customers can trust, Samsung is committed to leading the industry in mobile security.